blingenf/FSC-Workshops/README.md

 ### Scoreboard
 Replace "[flaguser's password]" with the actual password.
-Make sure flags.php is placed such that it is being hosted by the webserver.
+Make sure flags.php is placed such that it is being hosted by the webserver but cannot be seen by local users.
 Example, for apache:
 Directory: /var/www/html
 permissions: 770
 owner / group: www-data

 ## Usage
-To start server:
+To start the server:
 ```
 sudo su flaguser
 flagserver
 ```
-To submit flag:
+To submit a flag:
 ```
 flagdump [flag]
 ```